APRIL Canada : Everything you need to know

 No ceiling to innovation

-One of APRIL Canada’s recent releases was an alternative solution for landlords to make sure they aren’t left with out-of-pocket expenses for tenants’ negligence.
+One of APRIL Canada’s innovative releases was an alternative solution for landlords to make sure they aren’t left with out-of-pocket expenses for tenants’ negligence.
 The Landlord Protection product is a comprehensive insurance solution that was born out of APRIL’s expertise in the rental sector, Lucie Lee Frappier, residential team leader at APRIL Canada, told Insurance Business.